kergoth/dotfiles/vim/bundle/autoformat/README.md

 # vim-autoformat

-Format code with one button press.
+Format code with one button press (or automatically on save).

-This plugin makes use of external formatting programs to achieve the best results.
+This plugin makes use of external formatting programs to achieve the most decent results.
 Check the list of formatprograms below to see which languages are supported by default.
+Most formatprograms will obey vim settings, such as `textwidth` and `shiftwidth()`.
-You can easily customize these or add your own formatprogram.
+You can easily customize existing formatprogram definitions or add your own formatprogram.
 When no formatprogram exists (or no formatprogram is installed) for a certain filetype, vim-autoformat falls back by default to indenting, (using vim's auto indent functionality), retabbing and removing trailing whitespace.